wuhanyu-why/Text-Classification/README.md

 drnn_text_classification: reproduce the model in the paper "Disconnected Recurrent Neural Networks for Text Categorization" ACL2018.

-drnn_text_classification: reproduce the model in the paper "Recurrent Convolutional Neural Networks for Text Classification" AAAI2015.
+rcnn_text_classification: reproduce the model in the paper "Recurrent Convolutional Neural Networks for Text Classification" AAAI2015.